FAQ – Frequently Asked Questions

 Q: Can I request that my child be placed on a certain team?

-A: For children under the age of 7, playing in Foal, Shetland, or 6U Softball, requests are considered and can typically be accommodated.
-For age groups 7 and up, requests for specific teams are not considered – each child had to be evaluated, given a score, and was put on a specific team for the purpose of fairness and team structure.
+A: For children under the age of 7, playing in Foal, Shetland, or 6U Softball, requests are considered and can typically be accommodated as long as the request is made prior to February for the spring season.
+For age groups 7 and up, requests for specific teams are not considered. – each child had to be evaluated, given a score, and was put on a specific team for the purpose of fairness and team structure.
 Only the team managers child and one coaches child are guaranteed for a given team.

 Q: What if my child doesn’t get playtime during the game?

 A: Your child WILL get playtime during the game, however it may not be EQUAL playtime.
-Your child is guaranteed 6 defensive outs during each game.
+Your child is guaranteed 6 defensive outs during each game and will be in the batting lineup for every game.
 If you notice your child is not getting the proper amount of play time, approach your manager/coach and keep communication open.
 If you have any further concerns or issues, please present it to the BYBSB Board in a written statement.
+You can also send an email to [email protected]

 *REMEMBER – Your child will not grow as much as a player if you are not helping him/her out at home between practices.
 Practices with their team will not be enough to reach their full potential.
 The more you practice with them between team practices, the more prepared they’ll be for games.

-Q: Should I buy my child his/her own bat?
+Q: Should I buy my child his/her own bat or helmet?

 Q: Do I need a background check if I’m just helping out now and then?

 A: YES.
 ANYONE who will have contact with kids on the field or practice field or dugout (except if this person is only prepping the field) needs to get a background check.
 This includes parent helpers, team parents, managers, coaches and assistant coaches.
 We all want our children protected.
-If you have not had your background check yet, please stop by the snack bar or BYB Office to obtain the form, or go to the FORMS page of the website and print one out.
-Then drop off the completed form, payment, and a copy of your driver license, phone number, and email to a BYBSB board member or employee of the snackbar.
+If you have not had your background check yet, please stop by the BYB Office with a copy of your drivers license, phone number, and email address, and we will get the process started.
+You can also email us this information to [email protected].
+There is a $40.00 background fee for everyone that can be paid for in the BYB office.

 Q: If I have questions, who do I talk to?

 A: If you are at the ball park at Noble Creek and you have a question for a board member, ask an employee at the snack bar if they can locate one for you.
 Or check the BYB office next to the snackbar, with the big baseballs out front.
-Board Members have rotating duty at the ball fields and are easy to find.
-If you have a question you have not found the answer to on this site, please call: .
+Board Members have rotating duty at the ball fields and should be easy to find.
+If you have a question you have not found the answer to on this site, please email us at: [email protected].

 Q: How is the rescheduling of games handled?

 A: It depends – sometimes a make-up game can be scheduled, sometimes no make up is necessary.
-It all depends on how many teams in the division also missed a game.
+It all depends on how many teams in the division also missed a game, the space available to make-up games, and also the time frame in which the games can or will be made up.
+BYBSB will make any necessary adjustments for make-up games to ensure that each team is able to play approximately the same number of games throughout the season.

 Q: How do I find out if my child’s game is rained out?